 “Furthermore, AI has enabled us to synchronise the females which makes for better time management at calving and thereafter.

 “Heifers are sufficiently mature for breeding purposes at 15 months of age at 450kg to 500kg, and they are all served to natural heat with sexed semen.
 We are keen to breed from heifers out of heifers and maintain a relatively young herd.”

 Selection within the herd is facilitated by the use of Breedplan performance recording data which determines genetic potential, whilst the herd has been officially classified which enables selection according to phenotype.
-Heath is also critical and Holkin is rated an Elite herd.
+Health is also critical and Holkin is rated an Elite herd.
 “We keep focused on developing a uniform herd which exploits the breed’s key traits and is within its top 10%.”

 Beef Shorthorn steers are sold on to the store market at 350kg to 380kg at eight to nine months of age.
 Ian says he has witnessed a price lift since Morrisons launched its Shorthorn Beef brand in the past two years enabling finishers to receive a premium on cattle within spec by a registered Beef Shorthorn sire.

 The Hollows regard breeding pedigree Beef Shorthorn as a serious diversification enterprise away from their main business of supplying nutrients to the livestock sector.
 “We are busy people; we don’t have time for the showring, however we have achieved various successes within the breed society’s regional club awards.
 We also enjoy opening the farm gate to visits from other breeders, commercial producers and students alike, providing us with the opportunity to showcase Beef Shorthorn as a functional suckler cow.”